The Energy Regulation and Markets Review: Malaysia

 - Renewable Energy (Technical and Operational Requirements) Rules 2011.

 The sub-legislation deals in much greater detail with the practicalities of complying with the laws and include regulations on, inter alia, safety, licensing, management of supply, transport and transmission, technical and operational requirements and exemptions.
 The laws may also empower the relevant ministers or regulatory authorities to make further rules, guidelines or directives in respect of their regulatory sphere.

 There are multiple regulatory authorities in Malaysia overseeing the various segments of the energy sector.
-The Commission is the primary regulator of the energy and gas supply in Peninsular Malaysia and Sabah.7 The Commission is empowered with the following functions, inter alia:
+The Commission is the primary regulator of the energy and gas supply in Peninsular Malaysia and Sabah6 and is empowered with the following functions, inter alia:

-- to advise the Minister of Energy, Science, Technology, Environment and Climate Change (the Minister) on all matters concerning national policy objectives for energy supply activities;
+- to advise the Minister of Energy and Natural Resources (the Minister) on all matters concerning national policy objectives for energy supply activities;

 - to advise the Minister on all matters relating to the generation, production, transmission, distribution, supply and use of electricity as provided under the electricity supply laws and the supply of gas through pipelines and the use of gas as provided under the gas supply laws;